How to use metallic threads in your embroidery

 DMC light effects E211

 This thread is really harsh and stiff to embroider.
 It definitely takes patience to work with it.
 For this particular hue of color, I find it hard to see the glittery effect at all.
 Maybe it would work better with stitches that cover larger areas like cross stitch or satin stitch to see the difference to ‘normal’ cotton thread.
+Get all the light effects embroidery floss on Etsy.

-metallic thread that came with a machine sewing thread set
+Metallic thread that came with a machine sewing thread set

 This thread is splitting and misbehaving like crazy.
 It also has very little sheen to it and I suspect it loses the metallic parts fast when you wash it.
 I don’t recommend using this cheap stuff.